bobahop/realtor_query/README.md

 {"name":"1234-A-St_City_ST_00000_M00000-00000","status":"active","price":"$000,000","query":"M0000000000"}

-"query" is currently unused.
 The output file for one day can be renamed and become the input file for the next day.